Vincent Bezzina tells us how Endeavour 3DSecure brings unparalleled experience in all aspects of Card-not-Present Payments and Fraud Prevention.

 Tell us about you, your career, how you founded Endeavour 3DSecure.

 Vincent Bezzina: The company was founded because we saw an obvious need for the services we provide.
-I think this is what drives entrepreneurial engineers, and I chose those words carefully because entrepreneurial by itself invokes thoughts of business and riches.
+I think this is what drives entrepreneurial engineers, and I chose those words carefully because entrepreneurship by itself invokes thoughts of business and riches.
 Entrepreneurial engineers and I identify as one, see a problem that needs to be fixed.
 Many problems are not even immediately – some are future problems, or the solution requires so many milestones and intermediary steps to get there that it will take years, literally a journey – this is what is called visionary.
-Then there are entrepreneurial engineers who are disruptors; they perceive situations which are maybe overpriced or industries which have grown powerful and complacent over-charging and actually holding back innovation – these situations are very powerful stimulants for entrepreneurial engineers, and again you hear a lot about disruption as many companies are using technology and innovation to reshaping the very foundations of our society.
+Then there are entrepreneurial engineers who are disruptors; they perceive situations that are maybe overpriced or industries that have grown powerful and complacent over-charging and actually holding back innovation – these situations are very powerful stimulants for entrepreneurial engineers, and again you hear a lot about disruption as many companies are using technology and innovation to reshaping the very foundations of our society.

-How Endeavour 3DSecure innovate?
+How does Endeavour 3DSecure innovate?

 Vincent Bezzina: Vision is very important.
 Most companies are always looking for ideas.
 Many are reacting to new trends.
 The truly great ones set out to change the world – essentially, they can envision things done differently and work tirelessly in that direction.
 Innovation is not glamorous, it’s hard work, it’s grimy, and it has many disappointments.
 But being part of this process is special and rewarding in its own ways.

 How the coronavirus pandemic affects your business, and how are you coping?